Previous dayApril 16, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-April 16, 2026 brought a magnitude 4.8 earthquake in the Volcano Islands, Japan region, logged at 17:19 UTC.
-At a depth of 10.0 km, the event was shallow crustal.
-The epicenter is at 24.084°, 143.065°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+On April 16, 2026 at 17:19 UTC, a magnitude 4.8 earthquake struck in the Volcano Islands, Japan region.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 24.084°N, 143.065°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16